democratic-csi/democratic-csi/README.md

 ```
 &nbsp;&nbsp;**Multipathing**
 &nbsp;&nbsp;`Multipath` is supported for the `iSCSI`-based drivers.
 Simply setup
-&nbsp;&nbsp;multipath to your liking and set multiple portals
+&nbsp;&nbsp;multipath to your liking and set multiple
-&nbsp;&nbsp;in the config as appropriate.
+&nbsp;&nbsp;portals in the config as appropriate.

 &nbsp;&nbsp;*NOTE:* If you are running Kubernetes with Rancher/RKE please see the following:
 &nbsp;&nbsp;[Support host iscsi simultaneously with kubelet iscsi (pvc)](https://github.com/rancher/rke/issues/1846>)